nkueng/travelblog/vancouver/van3.md

 ![](./imgs/van3/van3_5.jpg)
 The smile of a monopolist: three players had already given up.

 Whenever I seek diversion during daylight, I give _Nick_ a call.
 Apart from the name, _Nick_ and I also share a passion for tennis.
-This resulted in quick matches on almost a weekly basis.
+This resulted in friendly matches on a weekly basis.
 Despite my biggest efforts, I just can't beat him.
 Breaking his services normally results in me losing my nerves and subsequently the game.
 All those failures when playing on courts (and game-boards) slowly raise the question: "Do I lack a winner's mentality?".

 ![](./imgs/van3/service.gif)
 Analysis turns hypnosis.

 But the two of us don't just compete.
 Sometimes we help each other climb walls.
-This was necessary when we competed in UBC's _Storm the Wall_ challenge.
+This was necessary when we took part in UBC's _Storm the Wall_ challenge.
 The long-standing tradition foresees students to complete a triathlon course followed by climbing a big-ass wall with the help of others.

 ![](./imgs/van3/wall.gif)
 Practice run – good thing I got help to get up there.

-While the challenge is mainly aimed at student teams that split up the work, we decided to do it each on our own.
+While the challenge is mainly aimed at student teams that split up the work, we decided to do it each on our own (except for the wall).
 Both of us successfully made it through the course, marking my very first triathlon experience.
 And hopefully not the last one.

 ![](./imgs/van3/van3_6.jpg)
 Happy and exhausted after the race.